SUSE/Portus/_docs/Configuring-Portus.md

 - **base**: The base where users are located
   (e.g. "ou=users,dc=example,dc=com").
+- **admin_base**: The base where admin users are located.
+  (e.g. "ou=admin,dc=example,dc=com").
+Use this base if you have a separate route for admin users.
+Users logging in from this base will be considered Portus administrators automatically.
+Available since **Portus 2.5**.
 - **filter**: This option comes in handy when you want to filter even further the results that might be hanging from the *base*.
 - **encryption**